 Our Board of Directors ("Board") is Denbury's highest governing body.
 The business, properties and affairs of the Company are managed by the Chief Executive Officer under the direction of the Board.
 The Board has responsibility for establishing broad corporate policies and for the overall performance and direction of the Company, but is not involved in day-to-day operations.
-Board members remain informed of Denbury's We believe that good corporate governance is essential to fulfilling our obligations to our stakeholders and to operating as a good corporate citizen.

-business by participating in Board meetings, attending committee meetings, reviewing regularly provided analyses and reports, and engaging in thorough discussions with the Chief Executive Officer and other officers of the Company.
+Board members remain informed of Denbury's business by participating in Board meetings, attending committee meetings, reviewing regularly provided analyses and reports, and engaging in thorough discussions with the Chief Executive Officer and other officers of the Company.